Retrieve a patient's diagnostic results

 optional

 This table has notes about how to use parameters for this API action specifically, but it's not exhaustive.
-Refer to the DiagnosticReport resource schema for more details.
+Refer to the DiagnosticReport schema for more details.

 Query parameter